Lake-Tuggeranong-College/Holocron/ISD/_shared/_presentations/Design Patterns.md

 A singleton pattern ensures a class has only one instance and provides a global point of access to it.

---
-# 🧩 Pattern 1: Singleton
 ## Purpose

 Used to ensure a class has only one instance and provides a global point of access to it.

-##  Structure

-A singleton pattern ensures a class has only one instance and provides a global point of access to it.

 --